briansunter/graph/site/content/logseq/logseq-projects.md

 See my [[logseq-tasks]] guide for more details

 # Conclusion
+heading:: 1

 I hope you enjoyed this guide to my logseq project template.
-Next week I'll walk through an example of one of my projects for the newsletter [100 newsletter subscribers]({% sref "/pages/100 newsletter subscribers" %})
+Next week I'll walk through an example of one of my projects for the newsletter [100 newsletter subscribers]({{< sref "/pages/100 newsletter subscribers" >}})

 I'll also will write about using queries to organize projects.